ut-osa/nightcore-benchmarks/README.md

 The security group includes firewall rules for experiment VMs (including allowing the controller machine to SSH into them), while the placement group instructs AWS to place experiment VMs close together.

-Executing `scripts/aws_provision.sh` on the controller machine will create these groups with correct configurations.
+Executing `scripts/aws_provision.sh` on the controller machine creates these groups with correct configurations.

 #### Building Docker images ####
 We also provide the script (`scripts/docker_images.sh`) for building Docker images relevant to experiments in this artifact.